 Did you know?

-ScrapeHero’s infrastructure can scrape about 3,000 pages per second, but we never use it all on a single website.
+ScrapeHero’s infrastructure can scrape websites at a rate of 3,000 pages per second, but we never use it all on a single website.
 Be nice to websites you scrape without putting a heavy load on their servers and CDNs.

 Here are some tips to run web scrapers on a large scale –